guerindylan555-boop/MVPvintedboost/README.md

 - 400 with pydantic `extra_forbidden`: ensure we use typed `Content`/`Part` (already done)
 - 500/502: check backend logs.
 If model returns no image, try simpler prompt or different options
 - CORS: set `CORS_ALLOW_ORIGINS` to your frontend origin exactly (no trailing slash)
+- Auth 404 at `/api/auth/...`: ensure the path is `app/api/auth/[[...all]]/route.js` (optional catch‑all) and that `better-auth/next-js` is used, not `better-auth/integrations/next-js`.
+- Auth 500 at `/api/auth/...`: verify DB env vars are present on the frontend service and the DB host is resolvable from the container; also set `BETTER_AUTH_URL`.
+- Google redirects back to `/login`: confirm cookies are set (HTTPS, correct domain), your email is allowlisted, and Google Console redirect URI matches exactly.

 ## Roadmap
 - Persist request IDs and latency; expose `/history` endpoint using DB